python/cpython/Doc/c-api/init.rst

 .. index:: single: setcheckinterval() (in module sys)

-Every check interval, when the global interpreter lock is released and reacquired, python will also call any such provided functions.
+Every check interval, when the global interpreter lock is released and reacquired, Python will also call any such provided functions.
 This can be used for example by asynchronous IO handlers.
 The notification can be scheduled from a worker thread and the actual call than made at the earliest convenience by the main thread where it has possession of the global interpreter lock and can